bkader/KPack/README.md

 ## 65. Auto Track

-AutoTrack is a module to switch the current tracking ability according to the creature type of your current target.
-It's an module for all hunters who specced improved tracking.
+AutoTrack is a module that automatically changes the tracking method depending on the creature type of your current target.
+It is a module for all hunters who spec'd into Improved Tracking.